csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

 * ```3 technical strengths```:
   * I have experience working with HTML, CSS, JavaScript, Bootstrap
-  * I have experience creating intuitive functional applications for a small businesss/non-profit
+  * I have experience creating intuitive and functional webpage designs for mobile applications
-  * I am experienced in creating responsive designs
+  * I have a good understanding of the MVC architecture

 * ```3 technical weaknesses```:
   * I have limited mobile development experience, only having used Android Studio to develop mobile applications in the past